gnunn1/tilix/README.md

 ```

 The application depends on various resources to function correctly, run `sudo ./install.sh` to build and copy all of the resources to the correct locations.
 Note this has only been tested on Arch Linux, use with caution.
+Note : `install.sh` will install Tilix to your `/usr` directory.
+If you are interested in installing Tilix to a custom location, you can specify the `PREFIX` as an argument to `install.sh` script (e.g : `./install.sh $HOME/.local` will install Tilix into `$HOME/.local`).
+While installing to custom directories seem to be working fine ([with one exception](https://github.com/gnunn1/tilix/wiki/Installing-to-custom-directory)) and doesn't require `sudo` privileges; please be warned that you will have to re-compile the glib schema manually and this would require `sudo` privileges.

 Note there is also experimental support for autotools, please see the wiki page on [autotools](https://github.com/gnunn1/tilix/wiki/Building-with-Autotools) for more information.